DevOpRohan/llm_stream_manager/README.md

 - Rules consist of a keyword and a callback returning an `(Action, replacement)` tuple.
 - `Action` supports: `PASS_TOKEN`, `DROP_TOKEN`, `REPLACE`, and `HALT`.
 - Tokens are processed sequentially; the first matching rule determines the action.
+- Async iterables are supported via :meth:`StreamManager.process_async`.
+- A history of inputs, outputs and actions can optionally be recorded.

 ## Working